Once top-secret stealth fighter jet seen parked in Nevada parking lot

 LAS VEGAS (KLAS) — What was once a top-secret and classified military dark project involving stealth technology was seen parked in front of Whisky Pete’s Hotel and Casino in the Nevada town of Primm on Wednesday afternoon for all to see.

-The now not-so-secret F-117 Nighthawk stealth fighter jet, pictured below, is being transported to the Castle Air Museum in Atwater, California, where it will be put on display.
+The now not-so-secret F-117 Nighthawk stealth fighter jet, pictured below, is being transported to the Castle Air Museum in Atwater, Calif., where it will be put on display.

 To get there, the Nighthawk is being towed on a flatbed trailer behind a big rig.
 The wings of the Nighthawk have already been transported to the museum and will be re-united during extensive restoration.